-Baseball season is here and you're probably already wondering how many Brewers games you'll get to in this year.
-Of course, you'll probably want to meet up with friends before or after the game so to help you out, here is a list of bars in the area around Miller Park.
+Baseball season is here and you're probably already wondering how many Brewers games you'll get to this year.
+Of course, you'll probably want to meet up with friends before or after the game so to help you out, here is a list of bars in the area around Am Fam Field.

 To keep things simple – and close to the stadium, we limited our list to establishments operating near the stadium.